Recycling sacks and purple bin recycling

 Residential recycling sacks are for use by residents for domestic/household waste ONLY.
 Use of these residential sacks by businesses for business waste is illegal.
 Businesses found to be using these domestic recycling sacks may be fined or prosecuted.
-For more information about business waste and the collection service visit the recycling and waste at work page.
+For more information about business waste and the collection service visit the commercial waste page.

 Ordering recycling wheelie bins

 Residents in properties on the kerbside collection service can order a purple wheeled bin.
 You must be able to store the bin off the pavement/footpath and make sure it is easily available to the recycling crew on collection day, e.g. not up or down any stairs, behind locked gates.

 Purple wheelie bins are for recyclable materials only.
 Wheelie bins that are misused (e.g. filled with non-recyclable materials) will be removed.